Shriya247/SPEND-ANALYSER/README.md

 # 💰 Spend Analyzer Using C++

-A simple C++ console application that helps users track their monthly expenses and understand their spending habits. 📊
+Spend Analyzer is a simple C++ console program for recording monthly expenses and getting a basic summary of spending. 📊 It shows total expenses, category-wise spending, savings, and the highest expense.

 ## ✨ Features

 * 💵 Enter monthly salary and expenses
-* 📂 Categorize expenses into Food, Travel, and Others
+* 🍔 Categorize expenses as Food, Travel, or Others
-* 📊 View total and category-wise spending
+* 📊 Calculate total spending and savings
-* 💰 Calculate savings or loss
+* 📈 Show category-wise spending percentages
 * 🔝 Find the highest expense
-* ⚠️ Identify spending status
+* ⚠️ Display spending status
-* 💡 Get basic spending suggestions

-## 🛠️ Built With

-**C++**

-### 📚 Concepts Used
+## 🛠️ Concepts Used

-Classes & Objects • Arrays • Functions • Loops • Conditional Statements • Encapsulation
+💻 C++ Classes & Objects • Arrays • Functions • Loops • Conditional Statements

 ## 🎯 Purpose

-This project was developed to practice C++ programming concepts while building a simple real-world expense analysis application.
+Built as a practical C++ project to apply programming concepts to a simple everyday expense-tracking problem.